opentracing-contrib/java-grpc/README.md

                 .usePlaintext(true)
                 .build();

-            TracingClientInterceptor tracingInterceptor = new TracingClientInterceptor(this.tracer);
+            TracingClientInterceptor tracingInterceptor = new TracingClientInterceptor
+                .Builder(this.tracer)
+                .build();

             // If GlobalTracer is used:
             TracingClientInterceptor